 Mitu Patel graduated from Rutgers School of Public Health with a Master of Public Health in Epidemiology.
 She has a background in biology and research experience in maternal and child health.
 While in school, she worked on a perinatal mental health research study and put together the research findings for publication in a medical journal.

 Mitu is passionate about improving the health of mothers and their children through research.
 She hopes to use her public health data analysis skills to contribute to Allergy & Asthma Network’s mission of improving health equity in the United States.
 Outside of professional work, Mitu enjoys reading science fiction and romance novels, dancing, and practicing yoga.

-A graduate of Pratt Institute and owner of a Marketing Agency for over 4 decades, Kolleen faced many challenges living with asthma and severe allergies, long before they were common.
-“I felt like the canary in the coal mine growing up,” she says in regards to having very little medical help available to mitigate the symptoms.
+A graduate of Pratt Institute and owner of a marketing agency for over 4 decades, Kolleen has faced many challenges living with asthma and severe allergies, long before they were so common.
+“I felt like the canary in the coal mine growing up,” she says in regards to having very little medical help available to mitigate her symptoms.